Review

 Review progress against your organisation’s sustainability goals

 You should regularly assess procurement progress against your organisation's sustainability goals.
 This involves setting up mechanisms that will prompt category managers to evaluate how each contract's sustainability performance aligns with and contributes to your overall sustainable procurement objectives.
-Factors to review include adherence to sustainability target areas and KPIs, the effectiveness of practices to engage and support sustainability, and the robustness of supplier data and data management systems.
-When sustainability concerns are recurrent, systemic, or severe, consider undertaking a root cause analysis to understand where these issues occur in the value chain or procurement process and what could be done differently next time to avoid them.
+Important factors to review include adherence to sustainability target areas and KPIs, the effectiveness of efforts to engage and support sustainability, and the robustness of supplier data and data management systems.

 EXAMPLE: Using data for performance review